lotakeketan/TopScoreRanking/README.md

 ## Testing

-To  application's tests, execute following command in cmd:
+To  application's tests, navigate to build.gradle file path and execute following command in cmd:

    gradlew test clean --info